 Most monitors use a DC power supply but some depending on the application do use an AC power supply.

 Line loss or drop voltage refers to electrical current being lost due to inefficiencies or defects in the distribution system.
 The most common issue we have is running an LCD monitor on a long power cable, as the cable gets longer more current is lost due to the conversion of electricity to heat and electromagnetic energy.

-If line loss is not calculated correctly in can result in the monitor becoming damaged due to it not receiving the right amount of power.
+If line loss is not calculated correctly in can result in the monitor becoming damaged due to it not receiving the right power requirements.
 We have had a few of our clients try to run a monitor using a 50+ meter cable.
 The cable is too long to carry all of the current and some of it is lost along the way. for example you might have a 12V 5A power supply from the mains running along a 50+ meter cable you might get half of that on the other end of the cable, maybe even less.

 This leads to the monitor not getting enough power and it damages the internal components and renders the monitor useless.